Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 screen exit: Ctrl+A then K then Y. screen detach (session keeps running): Ctrl+A then D, reattach with screen -r.
 Permission denied on /dev/ttyUSB0: add yourself to the dialout group and re-login, or sudo the command for the workshop.

 Power-cycle the Mango with serial attached.
-You will see U-Boot messages, the kernel boot sequence, and the OpenWrt login prompt — all over the serial line.
-Notable lines to watch for (we’ll reference these in Steps 6 and 7):
+You will see U-Boot messages, the kernel boot sequence, and the OpenWrt login prompt, all over the serial line.
+Notable lines to watch for (referenced again in Steps 6 and 7):

-• Press the [f] key and hit [enter] to enter failsafe mode — OpenWrt failsafe entry banner (~10s wall-clock from power-on)
+• Press the [f] key and hit [enter] to enter failsafe mode.
+OpenWrt failsafe entry banner, around 10 seconds of wall-clock from power-on.

 If you see all three of these, your serial is working.
 Press Enter at the OpenWrt login prompt to confirm bidirectional input works.